 Johnny Ferreira

 I’ve been farming since 1983 and have an abundance of experience in farming.
 I’ve seen it all!
-Apart from organic citrus I farm with organic pomegranates, beef, small dairy, bees and pastured chickens.
+Apart from organic citrus I farm with organic beef, sheep, pigs, bees and pastured chickens.
 My enjoyment in life comes from Farming, Family, Fishing, Friends, Flying and Good food.
 My garden also produces an abundance of fruit & vegetables.

 Food is certainly not healthy due to the poison in it!
 So, why poison your customers’ food?